 Likely, had I stayed in Chicago, I would have finished out my career with the Public Defenders.
 I was good at it and it felt like a worthy pursuit, Mos Maiorum for sure.

-Soon I will release a post comparing my experience as a Prosecutor.
+Here is a post comparing my experience as a Prosecutor.
 A job I ended up doing for almost twice as long.

 P.S.
 Remember we should judge our society not by how we treated the privileged and the talented, but how we treated the lowliest among us.